-Depending on the severity of your condition, Amaris B. Clinic can provide customised acne-management treatments such as oral medications or antibiotics, specialised medical grade peels, Dermabrasion, Laser Acne Treatment and acne care products.
+Depending on the severity of your condition, Amaris B. Clinic can provide customised acne-management treatments such as oral medications or antibiotics, specialised medical grade peels, Dermabrasion, Acne Treatment, PICO Acne Scar Laser and acne care products.

 These treatments may help to control acne spots, treat acne scars and reduce post-acne pigmentation.